bitblit/Chirp/V03/README.md

 # Module: V03
 # Goals:
-* Create a very basic API layer server and test it locally
+* Create a very basic API Lambda function and test it locally
-* Create a IAM Role for our API servers and a EC2-Key for login
+* Create a IAM Role for our Lambda function to use when it executes
 * Deploy the API to Lambda and test it there

--- replace your bucket in updateserver.sh

 ## Introduction to V03